DerekYu177/ExpenseManager/README.md

 This is be roughly split into three parts: Input, Process, Output

+> to view markdown in atom, use ctrl-shift-m

 ##### Input

 Getting the photo.
 This can take several different forms depending on what the format is.
 The easiest is to wait until all the photos have been taken (one photo per receipt).